FRIDAY'S SCRIPT TIP:

 for him...
 And even a scene where they check into a hotel is filled with suspense!
 Compare that to the

 never-ending suspense-avoiding running time of DA VINCI CODE.
 Where are the thrills?
-Let's hope they get
+They didn't get

 Our job is to create the suspense - to make the our scripts have a "regular heartbeat" of big juicy suspense